Privacy-preserving information access and dissemination

 - G. Fanti, P. Kairouz, S. Oh, P. Viswanath, Spy vs. Spy: Rumor Source Obfuscation, Best Paper Award at ACM Sigmetrics 2015.

-- G. Fanti, V. Pihur, U. Erlingsson, Building a RAPPOR with the Unknown: Privacy-Preserving Learning of Associations and Data Dictionaries, under review.
+- G. Fanti, V. Pihur, U. Erlingsson, Building a RAPPOR with the Unknown: Privacy-Preserving Learning of Associations and Data Dictionaries, to appear in PETS 2016.

 Signal processing for graph signals